scenee/relax/README.md

 In background, it works to

-- Modify and revert build properties in Info.plist and xcode build settings on each deployment
+- Modify and revert build properties in Info.plist and xcode build settings on each distribution
 - Switch codesign modes(Automatic or Manual) automatically as a Relfile configuration
 - Set up keychain settings to prevent any codesign build break(with `keychain` module)